Altitude sickness: Over-the-counter herbal supplements and traditional medicines

 Herbal supplements and traditional medicines are sometimes suggested to prevent high altitude sickness including ginkgo biloba, R crenulata, minerals such as iron, antacids, and hormonal-based supplements such as medroxyprogesterone and erythropoietin.
 Medical evidence to support the effectiveness and safety of these approaches is often contradictory or lacking.
 Indigenous peoples of the Americas, such as the Aymaras of the Altiplano, have for centuries chewed coca leaves to try to alleviate the symptoms of mild altitude sickness.
-This therapy has not yet been proven effective in a clinical study.
+This therapy has not been proven effective in a clinical study.
 In Chinese and Tibetan traditional medicine, an extract of the root tissue of Radix rhodiola is often taken in order to prevent the symptoms of high altitude sickness, however, no clear medical studies have confirmed the effectiveness or safety of this extract.

 Oxygen enrichment

 In high-altitude conditions, oxygen enrichment can counteract the hypoxia related effects of altitude sickness.
 A small amount of supplemental oxygen reduces the equivalent altitude in climate-controlled rooms.
 At 3400 m (67 kPa), raising the oxygen concentration level by 5% via an oxygen concentrator and an existing ventilation system provides an effective altitude of 3000 m (70 kPa), which is more tolerable for those unaccustomed to high altitudes.

 Oxygen from gas bottles or liquid containers can be applied directly via a nasal cannula or mask.
 Oxygen concentrators based upon pressure swing adsorption (PSA), VSA, or vacuum-pressure swing adsorption (VPSA) can be used to generate the oxygen if electricity is available.
 Stationary oxygen concentrators typically use PSA technology, which has performance degradations at the lower barometric pressures at high altitudes.
 One way to compensate for the performance degradation is to use a concentrator with more flow capacity.
 There are also portable oxygen concentrators that can be used on vehicular DC power or on internal batteries, and at least one system commercially available measures and compensates for the altitude effect on its performance up to 4000 m.
 The application of high-purity oxygen from one of these methods increases the partial pressure of oxygen by raising the FiO2 (fraction of inspired oxygen).